 Most Texas auto transportation companies offer a choice between enclosed or open shipping.
 Open shipping means that your vehicle is exposed to the elements as well as dirt and debris from the road.
 When you’re shipping something as expensive and potentially dangerous as a battery, enclosed shipping is the better option.

 It ensures that your vehicle is covered at all times and shipped in a protective environment.
 Electric vehicles are a long-term investment, and covered delivery will give you peace of mind.
 Again, research is key.
-Shipping your EV in an enclosed container is invariably more expensive, but by comparing quotes, you can usually lower the price quite substantially.
+Shipping your EV in an enclosed container is invariably more expensive, but by knowing the average cost to ship a car, you can ensure a decent price.

 The battery should be on a full charge